yushiangfu/study-notes/b0-process.md

 Whenever a context switch happens, the scheduler logic does:

 - Have TTBR point to the new page table.
-- Back up the CUP standard registers to thread info and resume the ones from the next task.
+- Back up the CPU standard registers to thread info and resume the ones from the next task.

 <p align="center"><img src="images/process/context-switch.png" /></p>